privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorOutOfGasCreate.md

 ## Procedure

-Handle the corresponding out of gas errors for `CREATE` and `CREATE2` opcodes.
+Handle the corresponding out-of-gas error and the max size of initial bytecode error for `CREATE` and `CREATE2` opcodes.

 ### EVM behavior